 Susan brings the same dedication and focus to helping horses and becoming proficient in acupressure as she brought to her many years teaching 4th – 6th graders in a private Montessori elementary school and to the achievement of black belt in Han Shou Fa and traditional Chinese weapons several years ago.

-Katja moved to the United States from Germany in 1992.
-She began riding horses in Germany as a young child and was hooked on horses and riding every since she can remember.
-In Germany, she showed German Warmbloods in dressage and jumping, rode in fox hunts (no real foxes were hunted) and also as balance for her and her horses did a lot of trail riding.
+She began riding horses in Germany as a young child and was hooked on horses and riding ever since.
 She earned her German FN Bronze Certifications in Riding and Carriage Driving.
 She continues to be an active equestrian with focus on dressage and trains with FEI level trainers and competitors.
-Katja is an active member of USEF and USDF and currently resides in Southern California.
 She loves experiencing the horse's reactions to Acupressure, Massage and Reiki and watching the owners' reactions when they see their horses respond so joyfully.
-Discover Equine Wellness Group for yourself!

 Heather holds certifications in Small Animal Massage through the Northwest School of Animal Massage and Small Animal Acupressure through the Tallgrass Institute.
 She believes in the integration of Eastern and Western treatments to support balanced health.
 Heather combines hands-on therapies with advice on herbs, nutrition, exercise, and behavior modification techniques to create a customized holistic plan for each of her canine clients.